samuelbortolin/NLU-unitn-course/first_assignment/REPORT.md

 ```

-### Replace SVM classifier with an alternative of your choice.
+### Replace SVM classifier with an alternative of your choice

 I created a `MyGBCTransitionParser` class extending the `MyTransitionParser` class and I tried to use `GradientBoostingClassifier` instead of `SVC` and the results was pretty good, in particular if compared with the original `TransitionParser`.
 I chose the `GradientBoostingClassifier` because it is easy and really fast if compared to the `SVC` classifier.
 I evaluated the performance using `dependency_treebank.parsed_sents()[:100]` as training set and `dependency_treebank.parsed_sents()[-10:]` as test set and in this particular case it allows a better optimization and higher scores: